senaykt/cloud-security-resources/README.md

 | [tfsec](https://github.com/aquasecurity/tfsec) | Security scanner for your Terraform code |

-🔍 If you have any additional links to contribute, please submit a pull request.
-Together, let's build a comprehensive repository to support the cloud security community! 🌊
+🛡 If you have any additional links to contribute, please submit a pull request.
+Let's build a comprehensive repository to support the cloud security community together! 🌊